JuGo-CS/Grad-Go-Mad/README.md

 - **Mark Leonel Misola** - Core systems and gameplay logic

 ### Special Mentions
 This project captures the humorous (and sometimes very real) struggles of being a graduate student.
-It's a tribute to late nights, energy drinks, and the eternal question: "Why did I choose this path?" 😄
+It's a tribute to late nights, energy drinks, and the eternal question: "Why did I choose this path?"😄
+Miss you guys! <3

 ---